Sebastien-VZN/auroria_link/README.md

 - The client keeps a local copy of the data and reads it directly; the server is only contacted for what has actually changed since the last sync.
 - An in-memory cache sits in front of the database, so most reads never reach the disk.
 - Deletions are propagated as small markers, so clients clean up locally without a full re-sync.
-- Result: an active user generates roughly one to two small requests per minute, not a continuous stream.

 ### Encryption at rest (observable)